tobyhodges/fair-research-software/README.md

 The course is visible at: https://carpentries-incubator.github.io/fair-research-software/ and uses [the Markdown lesson template][workbench-markdown-template] from the [The Carpentries Workbench lesson infrastructure][sandpaper-documentation].

 The course uses the [software repository with code that does not follow FAIR research software practices](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-good) and gradually improves it over the course of the lesson.
+Finally, the improved code that the course finishes with is in the [astronaut-data-analysis-fair repository](https://github.com/carpentries-incubator/astronaut-data-analysis-fair).

 The accompanying [slides](https://docs.google.com/presentation/d/1KahaD7EGxJWXaCDKWAG6Wva4a9zo9Lp-qFyyofgM0vw/edit?usp=sharing) to aid with course delivery are also available.